salejandro/EGiG-MBIOD/Practical guide.md

 # Data

-The genome sequences for this practical have been retrieved from Gisaid database () and correspond to a subset of 4717 high-quality genomes of the BA.1 variant (Omicron) sequenced between xxxxx and xxxxxx.
+The genome sequences for this practical have been retrieved from [GISAID](https://gisaid.org/) database and correspond to a subset of 4717 high-quality genomes of the BA.1 variant (Omicron) sequenced between xxxxx and xxxxxx.
 You can find the metadata associated with these genomes in the file BA.1.metadata.

 # Bioinformatics software and tools